 Children spent months out of the classroom, where they were supposed to learn the basics of reading - the ABCs, what sound a "b" or "ch" makes.
-Many first- and second-graders returned to classrooms needing to review parts of the kindergarten curriculum (Goldstein, 2022).
+Many first and second-graders returned to classrooms needing to review parts of the kindergarten curriculum (Goldstein, 2022).

-New evidence shows that "about one-third of children in the youngest grades are missing reading benchmarks, up significantly from before the pandemic" (Goldstein, 2022).
+As the pandemic entered its third year, new evidence showed that "about one-third of children in the youngest grades [were] missing reading benchmarks, up significantly from before the pandemic" (Goldstein, 2022).